-Under exceptional circumstances, if the Investment Manager considers this to be in the best interest of the shareholders, on a temporary basis and for defensive purposes, the Sub-Fund may also, hold, up to 100% of its net assets, liquidities as among other cash deposits, money market funds (under the above-mentioned 10% limit) and money market instruments.
+Under exceptional circumstances, if the Investment Manager considers this to be in the best interest of the shareholders, on a temporary basis and for defensive purposes, the Sub-Fund may also, hold, up to 100% of its net assets, cash (at sight) and Cash Equivalents (as defined in the main body of the Prospectus, section "Definitions").

-The Sub-Fund can also invest up to 10% of its net assets in structured products with or without embedded derivatives (other than convertible bond type instruments), such as but not limited to certificates or any other transferable securities whose returns are correlated with changes in, among others, transferable securities (equities or debt securities) or a basket of transferable securities.
+The Sub-Fund may invest up to 10% of its net assets in structured products (other than asset-backed securities, mortgage-backed securities and convertible bond type instruments), such as but not limited to certificates or any other transferable securities whose returns are correlated with changes in, among others, transferable securities (equities or debt securities) or a basket of transferable securities or correlated with changes in commodities (including precious metals) with cash settlement.

-The investments in structured products with or without embedded derivatives will always be made in compliance with the grand-ducal regulation dated 8 February 2008 and article 41 (1) of the 2010 Law and the underlying of such structured products embedding derivatives will always comply and fulfil the criteria of art.
-2.1 and 2.2 of the grand-ducal regulation dated 8 February 2008 and article 41 (1) of the 2010 Law.
+The investments in structured products with or without embedded derivatives, correlated with changes in commodities (including precious metals) with cash settlement, will always be made in compliance with the grand-ducal regulation dated 8 February 2008 and article 41 (1) of the 2010 Law and the underlying of such structured products embedding derivatives will always comply and fulfil the criteria of articles 2.1 and 2.2 of the grand-ducal regulation dated 8 February 2008 and article 41 (1) of the 2010 Law.